-Close surfaces can be handled correctly with our presented method and a vast number of additional iterations to avoid permeating Voronoi regions is not required any longer as we show in Fig. 11.
+A reasonable aspect to judge efficiency is the time to reach a certain accuracy.
+In our experiments with the new approach, for instance the topology of the dragon model was approximated much faster, shown in Fig. 9.
+Close surfaces can be handled correctly with our presented method and a vast number of additional iterations to avoid permeating Voronoi regions is not required any longer as we show in Fig. 10.

 Although the standard algorithm is already quite robust when dealing with noise, we could show that spikes and rough surface gradients could be greatly reduced with our presented method.
-The moving of entire substructures seems to have a smoothing effect on the surface (see Fig. 12).
+The moving of entire substructures seems to have a smoothing effect on the surface (see Fig. 11).

-We compared the new and the old algorithm (see table 1).
-Generally the old algorithm creates a lower average point $\mathcal{P}$ to surface $\mathcal{S}$ distances, since it evenly distributes its subdivisions over $\mathcal{S}$ , whereas the presented algorithm focuses its subdivisions on areas of high approximation error rates.
+In Table 2 the new and the old algorithm are compared.
+Generally the old algorithm creates a lower average point sample-to-surface distance, since it evenly distributes its subdivisions over \mathscr{S} , whereas the new algorithm focuses its subdivisions on areas of high approximation error rates.
 This is visible through a 25% decrease of the mean squared error.
 Especially for curved models such as the Asian Dragon and the Thai Statue this effect is very salient.

-Figure 12: Very noise section of the Heating Pipes model (left); Pointy vertices or spikes on the surface of the standard algorithm (middle) and a smoother surface with our approach (right).
+Fig. 11: Very noisy section of the Heating Pipes model (left); Pointy vertices or spikes on the surface of the standard algorithm (middle) and a smoother surface with our approach (right).